-Your beneficiary(ies) is/are required to take certain minimum distributions after your death.
-An additional tax of 25 percent is imposed on the amount of the required minimum distribution that should have been taken but was not.
+If you were born on or after July 1, 1949, you are required to take a minimum distribution from your IRA for the year in which you reach age 72 and for each year thereafter.
+Your beneficiary(ies) is required to take certain minimum distributions after your death.
+An additional tax of 25 percent is imposed on the amount of the required minimum distribution which should have been taken but was not.